Undergraduate Studies for Adult Students

 - A student to faculty ratio of 11:1 means smaller classes and personal attention.

-- Student organizations like Phi Alpha (social work) and Student Nurses Association provide academic support and professional development opportunities.
+- Student organizations like Phi Alpha (social work), Veterans in Community, and Student Nurses Association provide academic support and professional development opportunities.

 MAJORS FOR WORKING ADULTS

-With more than 35 options in majors, minors, and programs, the Mount’s adult undergraduate programs provide flexibility needed and award-winning faculty experts dedicated to your success.
+With more than 35 options in majors, minors, and programs, the Mount’s adult undergraduate programs provide flexibility.
 Whether you are looking to finish a degree, enhance your education, or change careers, our programs provide flexible learning formats, strong career outlooks, and preparation for graduate school to meet future goals.
-Featuring courses with evening and weekend degree options, the following majors are a popular option among adult students.
+Featuring courses with evening, weekend, or online degree options, the following majors are a popular option among adult students.

 For a customized curriculum for a specific career path, the liberal arts program can be concentrated with one of the following minors: